Amador City, California

 Amador City (formerly Amadore's Creek or South Amador) is a city in Amador County, California, United States.
-The population was 185 as of the 2010 Census, down from 196 in 2000, making it the least populous incorporated city in California.
-Amador City is also noted for being the smallest city in California by area.
+The population was 200 as of the 2020 census, up from 185 in 2010, making it the least populous city in California.
+Amador City is also noted for being the smallest city in California by area making up just .3 square miles in total.
+The current mayor is Sandra Staples.